tejasbubane/tejasbubane.github.io/content/2025-04-11-ip-restrict-rack-app-per-account.md

 Sidenote: For plain rack apps without Rails, I found [rack-test][6] a nifty tool for testing.

+Was this rack solution a bit overkill?
+Probably.
+Did I have fun exploring this solution?
+Definitely.

 All code along with tests can be found in [this executable gist][7].

 [1]: https://guides.rubyonrails.org/rails_on_rack.html